Token Tracers

 2.3 FIRST-SET(P) /\ LAST-SET(P) = {}

-R might be empty and an expression
+R can be empty and an expression

 ...
 L(P)\1 ...